MySqlBackupNET/MySqlBackup.Net/README.md

 * Able to export rows into different mode.
 (Insert, Insert Ignore, Replace, On Duplicate Key Update, Update)
 * Can be used directly in ASP.NET or web services.

-## Prerequisite / Dependencies
+## Prerequisite and Dependencies for Development, Compile and Production Usage

 MySqlBackup.NET relies on the following component to work.

+Option 1: MySql.Data (Connector/NET)
 * [MySQL dot net Connector/Net (MySql.Data.DLL)](http://www.mysql.com/downloads/connector/net/)<br />_A reference of this DLL must be added into your project in order for MySqlBackup.NET to work.<br />MySql.Data.DLL is developed by Oracle Corporation, licensed under GPL License (http://www.gnu.org/licenses/old-licenses/gpl-2.0.html)._
+* MySql.Data.DLL

+Option 2: Devart Express (dotConnect)
+* [Devart dotConnect for MySQL Express](https://www.devart.com/dotconnect/mysql/)<br />_A reference of this DLL must be added into your project in order for to compile or work with MySqlBackup.NET._
+* For license agreement, please read: [https://www.devart.com/dotconnect/mysql/licensing-faq.html](https://www.devart.com/dotconnect/mysql/licensing-faq.html)
+* Devart.Data.DLL
+* Devart.Data.MySql.DLL
 ## Reminder

 ### Reminder 1